ChibaPet/lxc-utils/notes.md

 END
 ~~~

-Don't forget to add a root range to /etc/subuid and /etc/subgid!
+Don't forget to add /etc/subuid and /etc/subgid ranges for root!
 Use that
 range in the idmap config.
 Then _after everything's set up,_ but before you
 launch, you can use the depriv tool to map the container tree to this
 range: